Richard Simmons: Retirement

-In June 2018, he sued a Los Angeles private investigator, claiming that more than a year earlier, the investigator had placed a tracking device on the only vehicle Simmons used for transportation, noting that such tracking is in violation of California law.
+In June 2018, he sued a Los Angeles private investigator, claiming he had placed a tracking device over a year earlier on the only vehicle Simmons used for transportation, noting that such tracking is in violation of California law.
 In July 2018, Simmons amended the suit, alleging the investigator had been hired by In Touch Weekly and prosecutors filed a criminal complaint.
-In May 2020, a California appellate court upheld a trial judge's decision allowing Simmons' lawsuit to move forward.

-In August 2022, in response to continued rumors and a TMZ documentary What Really Happened to Richard Simmons claiming that knee problems forced Simmons out of public life, Simmons issued a statement to the New York Post that he is "happy, healthy, and living the life he has chosen to live".
+In May 2020, a California appellate court upheld a trial judge's decision allowing Simmons's lawsuit to move forward.
+In August 2022, in response to continued rumors and a TMZ documentary What Really Happened to Richard Simmons claiming that knee problems forced Simmons out of public life, Simmons told the New York Post that he was "happy, healthy, and living the life he has chosen to live."

-Teresa Reveles, who worked as Simmons' house manager and was often erroneously referred to as his housekeeper in news reports, said that Simmons retired due to failing knees which required surgery and made him unable to have the flexibility necessary to teach his fitness classes.
+Teresa Reveles, who worked as Simmons's house manager and was often erroneously referred to as his housekeeper in news reports, said that Simmons retired due to failing knees which required surgery and made him unable to have the flexibility necessary to teach his fitness classes.
 He did not want to continue working if he was not able to fully perform up to expectations.
-Simmons was also nervous about aging, claiming to her that he did not "look that beautiful anymore".
-Even after he retreated from the public spotlight, he still frequently traveled outside of his house locally in disguises and continued to motivate fans by calling and emailing them as much as he could.
-He also would donate money to charities he supported, including the Kiwanis Children's Fund.
+Simmons was also nervous about aging, claiming to her that he did not "look that beautiful anymore."
+Even after he retreated from the public spotlight, he frequently still traveled locally in disguises and continued to motivate fans by calling and emailing them as much as he could.
+He donated to charities.

-Two days before his death, Simmons had conducted his first interview in a significant amount of time with People.
+On July 11, 2024, two days before his death, Simmons had conducted his first interview in a significant amount of time with People.
 On his birthday, Simmons stated that he is grateful to be alive for another day and would spend his birthday helping people.
-Instead of cake, he stated he would have a candle on a zucchini, stating he is a vegetarian.
+Instead of cake, he said he would have a candle on a zucchini, stating he is a vegetarian.
 He added, "Okay, fine.
 Maybe one Pepperidge Farm Milano cookie.
 But just one.
 Sure, once in a while, have dessert."
-He was also calling and motivating people again and writing a Broadway musical about his life in collaboration with composer Patrick Leonard, as well as planning for a longer comeback interview with Diane Sawyer.
+He was also calling and motivating people again and writing a Broadway musical about his life in collaboration with composer Patrick Leonard, as well as planning for a comeback and an interview with Diane Sawyer.
+He said that he knew the public missed him and he missed them, too.